Virginia DUI Lawyer Explains What Needs to Be Done to Get a DUI Reduced to Reckless Driving

 You may avoid a longer license suspension, ignition interlock devices, increased auto insurance premiums, and vehicle impoundment by pleading to a wet reckless charge.

-Call me, Andrew Flusche, today at 540-318-5824 to discuss how to get a DUI dropped to reckless driving.
+Contact me, Andrew Flusche, online today or call me at (540) 318-5824 to discuss how to get a DUI dropped to reckless driving.